OpenMDAO/Aviary/README.md

 ## Visualization

-To visualize XDSMs and successfully pass spec tests, all the XDSM files must be run.
-This can be done using the `run_all.py` utility script within the `aviary/xdsm` directory.
-This is a necessary step before unit testing, otherwise unit tests will fail.
+To create XDSM visualizations of some of the Aviary code, you can run the `run_all.py` utility script within the `aviary/xdsm` directory.
+This is not strictly necessary but is used in some of the unit tests.
+This requires installing Aviary with the `[test]` or `[all]` options as described above.

 ## Validation